geo-frontend/nlmaps/README.md

 ### Include only your library-specific `bgLayer` function

 If you want to save as many bytes as possible, simply include the sub-module for your map library instead of the whole `nlmaps` package.
-Each of these modules provides a `bgLayer()` function which will return a layer for the corresponding map library.
+Each of these modules provides a `bgLayer()` function which will return a layer for the corresponding map library, and a `geoLocatorControl()` function which returns a control for the geolocator.

 **Web browser:**